Hello Hugo, goodbye WordPress

 Are you a writer?
 A Blogger?
 And just that?

 No, Hugo is not for you.
-Not without some help.

 You need someone to install Hugo and to help you get started.
 And to instruct you how to continue.